 Directory Information includes:

 Students may object to the release of their directory information by submitting a Directory Information Release form.
-This form is found in the Service Center or online at www.siue.edu/registrar/forms/pdf/DirectoryInfoRelease.pdf.
-Students should be aware that the University annually publishes a directory each Fall semester which includes student directory information.
-To ensure exclusion from this publication, the Directory Information Release form must be on file by the end of the first week of the Fall semester.
-Requests to withhold directory information will remain in effect until the student submits a written cancellation of the request.
+This form is found in the Service Center or online at http://www.siue.edu/registrar/forms/pdf/DirectoryInfoRelease.pdf.
+SIUE publishes a web directory located at siue.edu/search/index.shtml.
+The information in the directory is refreshed once in fall and once in spring.
+To ensure exclusion from this online publication, the Directory Information Release form must be on file by the end of the first week of the semester during which the objection is to go into effect.
+Once filed, requests to withhold directory information will remain in effect until the student submits a written cancellation of the request.

 4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: